bbengfort/jobs-report/README.md

 ## About

-This project was developed as part of a course project at the University of Maryland
+This project was developed as part of a course project at the University of Maryland.

+ELMR = Economic Labor Measurement Report

-The image in this README, [Census punch card reader](https://flic.kr/p/6525aR) by [Andrew Shieh](https://www.flickr.com/photos/shandrew/) is licensed by [CC BY-NC-2.0](https://creativecommons.org/licenses/by-nc/2.0/).
+The image used in this README, [Census punch card reader](https://flic.kr/p/6525aR) by [Andrew Shieh](https://www.flickr.com/photos/shandrew/), is licensed by [CC BY-NC-2.0](https://creativecommons.org/licenses/by-nc/2.0/).